Skip to main content

 c.
 Additional protection

-The so-called negative balance protection is another form of protection that deserves our attention.
-In the European Union, retail clients (from the Irish and Hungarian subsidiaries) are protected from a negative balance regarding Forex and CFD trading.
-As a result, retail investors will not lose more money than deposited when trading the instruments.
-We mention this protection and a few others in our article about Investor Protection in the EU; please check it out if you are interested!
+The so-called negative balance protection is another form of protection that deserves attention.
+In the European Union, retail clients (of the Irish and Hungarian subsidiaries) are protected from a negative balance when trading forex and CFDs.
+As a result, retail investors cannot lose more money than they deposited when trading these instruments.
+We cover this protection and a few others in our article on investor protection in the EU, so please check it out if you are interested.

-Your protection as an investor may vary according to where you live, but Interactive Brokers manages to maintain consistently strong protection across all subsidiaries, adhering to strong measures and principles that mitigate financial risks.
+Your protection as an investor may vary according to where you live, but Interactive Brokers manages to maintain consistently strong protection across all subsidiaries, following robust measures and principles that mitigate financial risks.

-But our goal is to contribute to your financial literacy.
-So, we must say that even though the broker is reliable and financially sound, no one knows about the future.
-You must understand that investing always comes with risks; learn about those risks and educate yourself.
+That said, our goal is to contribute to your financial literacy, so we should stress that even though the broker is reliable and financially sound, no one can predict the future.
+Investing always comes with risks: learn about those risks and educate yourself.

-We hope that our article has helped you answer the question, “Is Interactive Brokers safe?”.
-Remember, be aware of risks, do your research, and make safe and informed decisions!
-If you still have any doubts or want to discuss any topic, please leave a comment below!
+We hope this article has helped you answer the question “Is Interactive Brokers safe?”.
+Remember to be aware of the risks, do your research, and make safe, informed decisions!

 FAQs